**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 If you’re interested in applying intuitive eating to your life, these three intuitive eating books will help you gain a deeper understanding of this mindful practice.

-It is a billion-dollar industry fueled by trends and the fear-of-mission-out, FOMO – we are talking about dieting.
+It is a billion-dollar industry fueled by trends and the fear-of-missing-out, FOMO – we are talking about dieting.
 For some time now (read decades), we’ve had an obsession with diets: low carbs, low-fat, 30-pound shred in 30-days diets, the green smoothie diet, and many others.

 But, things are changing, and this year we have a new trend – intuitive eating.
 You might have heard or read the intuitive eating books while looking for the ‘best’ weight loss solution as you set your New Year resolutions.
 But, do you really know what intuitive eating is?

 What is intuitive eating?

 Intuitive eating is a way of living (and eating) and a non-dietary approach that has nothing to do with meal plans, diets, willpower or disciplined.

 It’s you finding your unique roots and trusting your body to cue you into healthy eating.
 Intuitive eating is an approach that guides you to health and wellness by allowing you to tune into the signals sent by your body, healing your relationship with food, and breaking the depressing cycle of chronic illness.